 Minimum Standards

-DO-200B/C is a modest upgrade to an earlier version of the standard, DO-200A.
-Whereas 200A focused more on navigation data, DO-200B/C focuses more on the general management of aeronautical data, including data security, establishing a clear aeronautical data chain, increased scope/definition of tool qualification for software covered by DO-330, and expanded definitions/clarity.
+DO-200B/C Versus DO-200A: the changes between DO-200A and DO-200B/C are not large.
+DO-200B/C is a modest upgrade to an earlier version of the standard DO-200A.
+Whereas 200A focused more on navigation data, DO-200B/C focuses more on aeronautical data.
+DO-200B/C also addresses data security, mandatory QMS, more rigor for tool qualification for software covered by DO-330, clarification of documents to comply with DO-200B, and expanded definitions/clarity.

 DO-200B/C provides the “minimum” standards for maintaining data quality and security.
 The user is encouraged to, and often must, do more than the “minimum” guidance provided within DO-200B/C. After all, aeronautical data can take on so many different forms, and the future of aviation will assuredly include data in categories currently unknown or underutilized, such as data produced and collected through completely autonomous systems.
 So it stands to reason that DO-200B/C cannot possibly include sufficient details for each data source or format.